MWRuszczycky/btx/README.md

 ## To do and known issues

 1. "At" symbols (i.e., `@`) in comments that are separated from the references by line breaks will cause the parser to fail.
 This isn't a big deal, because you can still have ,`@` symbols in the BibTeX fields and the comments that immediately follow the references and are not separated by line breaks; however, it still needs to be fixed.
+2. Add complete list of BibTeX entry types.
+Right now there are only about a half dozen.
-2. Implement a REPL for interactive manipulation of bibliographies.
+3. Implement a REPL for interactive manipulation of bibliographies.
-3. The general help string needs to be written.
+4. The general help string needs to be written.
-4. Errors should be `Text` and not `String`.
+5. Errors should be `Text` and not `String`.
-5. Several functions still need commenting.
+6. Several functions still need commenting.
-6. More testing to try and find more problems.
+7. More testing to try and find more problems.
-7. Commands for the masked loading of all entries to the *context*.
+8. Commands for the masked loading of all entries to the *context*.